-Walking and running shoes look very similar, but they serve two very different purposes!
-When we look closely at the two activities and the impact they place on your kids’ feet and their footwear, the two are really quite different.
-These differences affect the requirements and designs of two very different type of shoes.
-It is hard to distinguish which ones to choose for your child since you want to make sure you are protecting and keeping your kids’ feet healthy!
+Your kids walking and running shoes look very similar, but they serve two very different purposes.
+When we look closely at the two activities and the impact that they place on your kids’ feet and their footwear, the two are really quite different.
+These differences affect the requirements and designs of two very different types of shoes.

-This doesn’t mean you need to get your child two different type of shoes, since a running shoe (which is a multi-purpose type of shoe) can be used for everyday walking and high intense activities.
-Trying to find the right type of shoe for your kids’ can leave you feeling confused, especially when you see so many different styles that serve different purposes.
+This doesn’t mean you need to get your child two different types of shoes, since a running shoe (which is a multi-purpose type of shoe) can be used for everyday walking and high impact activities as well.

-This post will come in handy to parents who don’t know the difference between their own walking and running shoes.
 Did you know that running shoes can easily be mistaken for walking shoes, and the other way around?
-Please remember that our feet impact the ground differently when walking and running, that our shoes must accommodate for this difference!
+Please remember that your kids’ feet impact the ground differently when walking and running, that their shoes must accommodate for this difference.

-Walking shoes are designed with walking in mind.
-When we are walking, our body weight is distributed more evenly on the foot than when we are running.
-Walking shoes tend to be more flexible than running shoes and they also tend to have more arch support to protect the foot where the impact is heaviest.
+When children are walking, their body weight is distributed more evenly on the foot than when they are running.
+Walking shoes tend to be more flexible than running shoes and they also tend to have better arch support to protect the foot where the impact is heaviest.

-Running shoes require far more cushioning and stability than walking shoes, but that doesn’t mean your kid can’t wear running shoes for walking.
-In fact, if you are looking for an everyday shoe for your kid, you should get him a pair of running shoes.
-They will provide your child with extra cushioning in the heel and forefoot, and they are also lighter than walking shoes!
+Running shoes require far more cushioning and stability than walking shoes, but that doesn’t mean your child can’t wear running shoes for walking.
+In fact, if you are looking for an everyday shoe for your kids, you should provide there with a pair of running shoes.
+They will provide your child with extra cushioning in the heel and forefoot, and they are also lightweight than walking shoes.

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 Walking shoes have good support and they require less cushioning, but they tend to be heavier than running shoes.
 I would not recommend walking shoes for kids, since they don’t offer the support they need for their everyday activities.
-Remember that kids are always running around!
-That is why you should always get running shoes for your kid instead of walking shoes so that they can wear them for all of their everyday activities!
+Remember that kids are always running around.

-Now that you know the difference between walking and running shoes, you can make the most informated decision.
-I recommend you get your children a pair of good, supportive, running shoes so they can walk, play and run around all day without stressing their feet too much.
+Now that you know the difference between walking and running shoes, you can make the most informed decision.
+I recommend that you get your children a pair of good, supportive, running shoes so they can walk, play and run around all day without hurting their feet or legs.